 I don’t know exactly how my aunt responded to the eulogy, but I do know my father never wrote another.
 I can only imagine receiving a document that anticipates your death is a bit unsettling, to say the least, and that my father didn’t get the grateful and adoring response he anticipated.

 However misguided his attempt, though, my father was onto something with his idea.
 Showing gratitude to the important people in your life can significantly boost your own happiness.
-Martin Seligman, the father of Positive Psychology, describes a simple exercise in his book, Flourish: A Visionary New Understanding of Happiness and Well-being, that you could easily fit into a Thanksgiving visit home – the “Gratitude Visit.”
+Martin Seligman, the father of Positive Psychology, describes a simple gratitude exercise in his book, Flourish: A Visionary New Understanding of Happiness and Well-being, – the “Gratitude Letter.”

-The Gratitude Visit is quite simple.
+The Gratitude Letter is quite simple.
 Think of someone you know who did or said something that changed your life for the better.
 Someone who you’ve never properly thanked, who may not even know how they’ve impacted your life.
-I would bet you can think of someone who meets that criterion who you will be seeing over the Thanksgiving holiday.
 I’ll let Seligman tell you what you need to do next:

 Your task is to write a letter of gratitude to this individual and deliver it in person.
 The letter should be concrete and about three hundred words: be specific about what she did for you and how it affected your life.
 Let her know what you are doing now, and mention how you often remember what she did.
 Make it sing!
 Once you have written the testimonial, call the person and tell her you’d like to visit her, but be vague about the purpose of the meeting; this exercise is much more fun when it is a surprise.
 When you meet her, take your time reading your letter.

-I said this was simple.
-If you’re an introvert like myself, it won’t be easy.
-But according to Seligman, his students who participated in this exercise were significantly happier and suffered less depression even a month later.
+According to Seligman, his students who participated in this exercise were significantly happier and suffered less depression even a month later.
+Even more impressive, the students who wrote and delivered the gratitude letter, still felt measurably happy one month later.
 I can only imagine the happiness the recipient of the letter would feel.